Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kdro87BHOmo.md

 ### Transcript

-> uh will we get rebindable copy paste that's a good question i actually don't know um same thing upload the keyword site but that's a pretty uh good question
+> will we get rebindable copy paste that's a good question i actually don't know, same thing upload the keyword site but that's a pretty, good question